roura356a/csk/intl.en-US/API Reference/Clusters/Create a cluster/Create a dedicated Kubernetes cluster.md

 Default value: `PostPaid`. |
 |master\_period\_unit|String|No|Month|The billing cycle of master nodes.
 This parameter is required if master\_instance\_charge\_type is set to `PrePaid`.

 Set the value to `Month`.
-Master nodes can be billed only on a monthly basis. |
+Master nodes are billed only on a monthly basis. |
 |master\_period|Long|No|1|The subscription duration of master nodes.
 This parameter takes effect and is required only if `master_instance_charge_type` is set to `PrePaid`.

 Valid values: 1, 2, 3, 6, 12, 24, 36, 48, and 60.